 - RMB9,617 million in 2018

 - RMB18,888 million by 2023 (Mintel Forecast)

-Sell your Cosmetics Brand on Chinese Online Marketplacs
+Sell Skincare Brands on Chinese Online Marketplaces

 E-commerce in China has been going really well in recent years.
-China’s turnover increased by 60% and reached 12 billion euros last year.
+Its turnover increased by 60% and reached 12 billion euros last year.
 The Chinese Internet offers different types of sites where to do your purchases like professional cosmetics sites (Jumei), company online stores, and cross-border channels.

-Many brands use these platforms to reach Chinese consumers and increase sales.
+Many brands use these platforms to reach Chinese buyers and increase sales.
 For example, Sephora integrates various platforms and marketing strategies to engage with its customer base on a variety of different channels including T-Mall, JD.com, WeChat, and its own website Sephora.cn.